phasedchirp/phasedchirp.github.io/_posts/2016-9-6-project-euler-and-another-sieve.md

 isMult x u = [(x*m-2,0) | m <- [2..(u `div` x)]]
 {% endhighlight %}

-This version takes the vector of numbers `[2..1000000]` and sets all element that are multiples of any other number in the list to 0, taking advantage of the fact that Vector has $O(1)$ indexing and the batch update operator `//` so updates can be done much faster than recursively filtering a list.
+This version takes the vector of numbers `[2..1000000]` and sets all element that are multiples of any other number in the vector to 0, taking advantage of the fact that Vector has $O(1)$ indexing, rather than $O(n)$ for lists, and `Data.Vector`'s batch update operator `//` so updates can be staged and done all at once rather than done individually.
+This is not surprisingly much faster than recursively filtering a list as is done with `nubBy`.
 There's still some redundancy in how `isMult` generates updates, plus some less-than-ideal fiddling with indexes, so there's a lot of space for improvement, but using this instead of the [list-based version](https://gist.github.com/phasedchirp/dc3e3841c4f035bb304f289a6837ff07) took the [full solution](https://gist.github.com/phasedchirp/5d3fb6957dd397c80e3782d0b4a2f86e) from unusably slow to running in ~7 seconds.